mtesseract/rustberry-jukebox/blogpost.md

 ### The Records

-What should the RFID tags be attached to, if one does not want to use uninspired RFID cards or transponders?
+What should the RFID tags be attached to, if one does not want to use plain RFID cards or transponders?
 Again, I was lucky to find a product, which matches the intended rustic aesthetics and allows for cheap extensibility:
 [wooden